 Students must apply for the Erasmus grant by means of an online form; the link is circulated by the International Office to those students who have been formally nominated by their academic coordinators.
-Application deadlines: dates TBA for students going abroad in AY 2023/24.
+Application deadlines: midnight on 09/06/23 for students going abroad in Semester 1 of AY 2023/24, and midnight on 09/11/23 for students going abroad in Semester 2 of AY 2023/24.

 Provided your grant application has been approved, you will receive a formal nomination letter from the International Office at University of Galway.
 The nomination letter is an important document that you might have to produce as part of your application to your host university, on arrival there for registration purposes, or to complete administrative procedures in your host country.
 It may also be required as part of an application for SUSI.

 There will be a Facebook group for University of Galway's 2023/24 outgoing students, and we will send a link to all outgoing students by email, inviting them to join.
 You should request to join the group, as it will be an important source of information and support before and during your study visit.